If you have received a license file (normally named

 Azure functions / Azure web app:

-By default, output files are copied into an app data directory.
-It is recommended to use option 1 instead.
-If you need to use the file, you can add a resource to your project.
-Add the license file into the resource file.
-The file is now embedded as a resource and the license check is able to read the license from the resource.
+If you are using the Zip deploy method, you won’t have access to the files on your file storage.
+If you still want to use the file based approach, you can add the etlbox.lic file as a resource to your project.
+The file is now embedded as a resource and the license check is able to extract the license from the resource file automatically.

 Before you execute a data flow, add the following line to your code: